meedeniyats/tharuka/README.md

 # Singtel Test by Tharuka

+(This is a Maven 3 project using Java 11)

 Contains the Animal models which can walk, fly, sing...

 Seperate Interface has been defined for each each actions (Interface segragation)